 hemlep / stock.adobe.com

-The various techniques used in canine PT include massage, thermo and cryotherapy, passive range of motion, balance, coordination and strengthening exercises, hydrotherapy, electrical stimulation and acupuncture.
+The various techniques used in canine PT include massage, thermo and cryotherapy, passive range of motion, balance, coordination and strengthening exercises, hydrotherapy, and electrical stimulation.
 Any or all of these can be used, depending on the type of injury or medical condition your dog is suffering from and each can have a pronounced positive effect.

 As in humans, massage is employed in physical therapy for dogs in order to stimulate blood flow and relieve tension.
 Since it can improve almost any medical condition, it is employed in most PT routines in conjunction with other, more specific techniques.
 The use of heat or cold can benefit stiff, aching muscles and provide pain relief so physical therapists will apply thermo or cryotherapy as needed at the beginning or end of a therapy session.